stackbuilders/assertive-ts/docs/mocha-tutorial.md

 });
 ```

-Now you can run your tests as usual with your test script, and that's it!
+And that's it!
+Now you can run your tests as usual with your test script.